 Understanding your client’s tax status is critical in the process of assisting with the choice of proper investment vehicles.
 For the vast majority of Canadian wealth advisors, their clients are Canadian residents for tax purposes.

 Who is a Canadian resident for tax purposes, and what does it mean?
-Generally speaking, your client is a Canadian resident for tax purposes if:
+Your client is a Canadian resident for tax purposes if:

 • They have significant residential ties to Canada i.e. their home is in Canada,